Shymkent: Economy

 Formerly dominated by lead mining, industrial growth began in the 1930s.

 A lead smelter was opened in Shymkent in 1934 or 1938.
 It supplied a major part of the USSR's metals needs, copper as well as lead and others, including three-quarters of all bullets fired by the Red Army.
 Smelting continued until 2008, causing extreme levels of pollution (lead, cadmium, etc.) in the surrounding ground, and then controversially restarted in 2010, briefly, under a major UK-listed company, Kazakhmys.

 The city also has industries producing refined zinc, processed karakul pelts, textiles, foodstuffs, and pharmaceuticals.
-Also, the city has a medium-sized refinery, which is owned and operated by PetroKazakhstan.
+Also, the city has a medium-sized refinery that is owned and operated by PetroKazakhstan.

 Shymkent is one of the leading industrial and economic centres of Kazakhstan.
 The city has industrial enterprises of non-ferrous metallurgy, mechanical engineering, chemical, oil refining and food industries.

 The petrochemical and pharmaceutical industries include "PetroKazakhstan Oil Products" LLP (oil refining), "Khimpharm" JSC (medicines).
 Metallurgical goods are produced by "Yuzhpolymetal" JSC (lead and other products).

 Mechanical engineering is represented by Cardanval JSC (cardan shafts and crosspieces for cars and tractors), Yuzhmash JSC (forging and pressing machines, spare parts and equipment), Elektroapparat LLP (power switches and other products).

 As for light industry, enterprises include "Voskhod" (garments from woolen and semi-woolen fabrics: suits, coats, jackets, etc.), "Adal" (textile), "Elastic" (socks from high-quality yarn).
 Construction materials are produced by "Shymkentcement" and "Kurylys materialdary" JSC (bricks).

 "Shymkentmai" JSC and "Kainar" LLP (processing of cotton, sunflower, safflower, soybean, production of refined edible oil and other products), "Shymkentpivo" JSC (beer), "Visit" JSC (soft drinks), "Shymkentsut" JSC (dairy products) are also operating in the city.

 Industrial production increased by 15% compared to 2018.

 Agricultural production increased by 6.3%, housing construction - by 19.2%, retail trade - by 7.1%.

 In the last 3 years, as part of the Industrial and Innovative Development Programme, 24 enterprises were opened in Shymkent, and 1,300 permanent jobs were created.

 There are 2 industrial zones in the city.
 To date investments worth 64 billion tenge have been attracted, 72 projects have been launched, more than 4,000 people have been employed.

 In February 2021, it was announced that authorities in Shymkent are planning for 123 investment projects worth over 1.36 trillion tenge (US$3.3 billion) to be launched over the next 5 years.
 These projects are expected to create approximately 11,500 jobs for the region.